reigningforest/deployed_nlp_answering_system/README.md

    - I thought about creating a structured timeline database summarizing user trips extracted from messages to facilitate more accurate date-related queries.
 However, this would require significant upfront processing and might not cover all edge cases, so I decided to rely on the existing message data with enhanced prompt engineering instead.
 4. **Categorizations of messages and query**:
    - I considered categorizing messages (e.g., travel plans, purchases, dining) and classifying user queries to route them to specialized retrieval/generation pipelines.
 However, this would add complexity and quite a bit of upfront processing, so I opted for a single unified approach with improved prompt instructions.
+5.  **Keyword-Based Name Matching**:
+    - I considered creating a simple `Set` of all unique member names (e.g., "Vikram Desai") on startup.
+When a query came in, the service would iterate through this set and check if any name was a substring of the question.
+    - **Reason for Choosing NER Instead:** This simple keyword-matching approach is fast but very brittle.
+It would fail on common and crucial variations, particularly possessives (e.g., it wouldn't match "Layla" in "Layla's trip").
+A statistical NER model, while not perfect, is trained to be context-aware and can correctly identify "Layla" as a `PERSON` entity from "Layla's," making it a more robust and flexible solution out-of-the-box.

 ### Data Insights